WP-Cassify/wp-cassify-develop/wp-cassify/readme.txt

 Install WordPress Access Control Plugin.
 In Settings >> Members Only, Check "Make Blog Members Only" option.

 == Changelog ==

+= 2.4.6 =
+* Fix: add 'postpass' to the list of excluded login actions so that WordPress password-protected pages work correctly without being redirected to CAS (regression introduced in 2.4.4).

 = 2.4.5 =
 * Fix archived blog stripping user roles via add_user_to_blog(); skip if capabilities already exist.